-Hampden v Murrayfield: Scottish FA delay Scotland games decision
+Hampden v Murrayfield: Scottish FA delays Scotland games decision

 The delay comes as no real surprise, because the noises coming from Hampden leading up to the meeting suggested a straight outcome was unlikely.

 Onlookers may wonder why, after months of looking at both options, they can't press the button on one and move forward.
-Simply, the Scottish FA know this is a decision they cannot afford to get wrong.
+Simply, the SFA knows this is a decision it cannot afford to get wrong.

 The can can't be kicked down the road very far though.
 For logistical reasons, the clock is ticking.
 The delay does suggest there is no runaway favourite - that either provides hope or jangles the nerves, depending on which side of the debate you fall.